How Setpoint Diet Can Improve Your Health

 We live in a processed-food society.
 Processed foods aren’t always unhealthy or dangerous.
 In fact, almost all the foods you purchase are processed to a certain extent.
 Here are the 3 categories of processed foods.

-- Ultra-Processed: Foods that have undergone procedures that changed their basic structure, destroying most of their nutrients.
+3. Ultra-Processed: Foods that have undergone procedures that changed their basic structure, destroying most of their nutrients.
 They contain high amounts of sodium, processed fats, added sugars, preservatives, and other chemicals.
 They also contain little or no fiber.
 Ultra-processed foods are manufactured foods that studies show cause weight gain and negatively affect health.
-Examples of ultra-processed foods include breakfast cereals, convenience foods, chips, sodas.
+Examples of ultra-processed foods include breakfast cereals, convenience foods, chips, and sodas.

 A recent study found that more than half of the average American’s diet consists of ultra-processed foods.
-That, alone, is an indication of the many health problems this type of diet causes so many American.
+That, alone, is an indication of the many health problems this type of diet causes so many Americans.
 But there’s more.
 The same study showed that 90% of our added sugar intake comes from ultra-processed foods.
 Research shows excess sugar consumption contributes to many diseases, including obesity, heart disease, and type 2 diabetes.

-Given this research, it makes sense that the most important thing you can do to improve your health is to reduce or eliminate your ultra-processed food consumptions.
+Given this research, it makes sense that the most important thing you can do to improve your health is to reduce or eliminate your ultra-processed food consumption.
 You will easily be able to accomplish this with the setpoint diet.

-A lifetime of consuming low-quality foods have conditioned us to prefer sugary, fatty foods.
+A lifetime of consuming low-quality foods has conditioned us to prefer sugary, fatty foods.
 In his book, The End to Overeating, former FDA Commissioner Dr. David Kessler explains that when we eat something pleasing to us — or desire to eat something pleasing to us — our brains release dopamine.
 This brain chemical gives us the feeling of reward and the motivation to move toward that reward.

 Dr. Kessler cites a study in which participants rated the foods they ate for pleasure.
 What foods do you think received the highest rating?
 Yep.
 Foods highest in fats and sugar won, hands down.
 The participants of the study also consumed significantly more foods with fat and sugar than they did any other foods.